AIRC-KETI/test_inpainting/README.md

 please see INSTALL.md .

 ## TODO
-- [v] instruction for coco validation with ours
+- [X] instruction for coco validation with ours
 - [ ] instruction for vg validation with ours
 - [ ] instruction for coco validation with other methods
 - [ ] instruction for vg validation with other methods